image

 • AI and Machine Learning Integration – Advanced algorithms will improve predictive analytics and automation.

-• Edge Computing – Data processing at the edge (for example IoT Devices) will reduce latency.
+• Edge Computing – Data processing at the edge (for example, IoT Devices) will reduce latency.

 • Blockchain for Data Security – Enhancing data integrity and security.